passcod/blook/2017-apr-10-monthly-update.md

 multiple-points-of-departure.

 You can't see it because it's so faint, but there's also dates indicated.
-That busy middle bit is the period between 5 and 28–30 ABY.
-The leftmost of the board starts at 19 BBY, i.e. the end of Episode III.
+That busy middle bit before the vertical line going upwards is the period between 5 and 28 ABY.
+The leftmost of the board starts at 19 BBY, i.e. the end of Episode III, and the rightmost lines end around 34 ABY, i.e. Episode VII.
+I left a bit of space after that for the actual action of my fic.
 It's not to scale!
 There's some areas that are very expanded, and some where five years take as many centimetres.
 I only have so much space.